wakitosh/IiifSearchCarousel/README.md

 - **IIIF image size:** The width (in pixels) to request from the IIIF Image API (e.g., `1600`).
 - **Aspect ratio:** The aspect ratio for the carousel container.
 Choose a preset or "Custom" to define your own width and height ratio.
 - **Responsive aspect ratios:** Define two breakpoints and optional aspect ratios for Small and Medium screens.
 Set "Inherit" to keep the default ratio, or pick a preset/custom ratio to override at that width.
+- **Title truncation:** Maximum number of characters for link titles.
+0 disables truncation.
+Applies to admin preview and front captions (with full title preserved in tooltip/aria-label).
 - **Selection rules:** Define rules to pick a canvas from a manifest based on the number of canvases it contains.
 See the "Canvas Selection Rules" section below for details.
 - **Manifest URLs:** A list of IIIF manifest URLs, one per line.
 The module will fetch images from these sources.
 - **Auto rebuild:**